Mesothelioma and U.S. Navy Veterans

 • Tenders and tugs

-U.S. Navy Ratings at Risk of Asbestos Exposure
+U.S. Navy Jobs at Risk of Asbestos Exposure

-The problem of asbestos exposure in the U.S. Navy was not limited to just one rating (or occupation), location, or type of vessel.
-Given the poor ventilation on U.S. Navy ships, a majority of those on board were likely exposed to asbestos.
+Two U.S. Navy members working on a shipSadly, asbestos exposure in the U.S. Navy was not limited to just one job, location, or type of vessel.
+Given the poor ventilation on U.S. Navy ships, the majority of those on board were likely exposed to asbestos.

-Service members who worked onboard ships or in a shipyard were at the greatest risk of asbestos exposure.
+Service members who worked onboard ships or in shipyards were at the greatest risk of asbestos exposure.
 Some jobs aboard these naval vessels put sailors at an even higher risk.

 • Boilermakers, boiler operators, boiler tenders, and boiler technicians